 Plaque Build-Up

-Excessive plaque build-up can lead to tooth decay and gum disease, both of which can cause sensitivity.
+Too much plaque build-up can lead to tooth decay and gum disease and cause sensitivity.
 Regular brushing, flossing, and dental cleanings can reduce plaque and lower your risk of sensitive teeth.

 Temperature Sensitivity: Environmental Causes of Sensitive Teeth

-Sometimes, environmental factors, like very cold or hot weather, can trigger tooth sensitivity.
+Sometimes, very cold or hot weather can cause tooth sensitivity.
 This is due to the expansion and contraction of tooth material in response to temperature changes, which can expose sensitive spots.
-Using a toothpaste designed for sensitive teeth may help mitigate this type of sensitivity.

 Professional Treatments for Tooth Sensitivity

-Desensitizing Agents: These treatments involve applying substances that block pain signals from reaching the nerves, providing relief from the discomfort caused by sensitivity.
+Desensitising Agents: These treatments involve applying substances that stop pain signals from reaching the nerves, which can help to ease sensitivity.

-Bonding Agents: This method covers exposed root surfaces, which are often the source of sensitivity, thus shielding them from external stimuli that can trigger pain.
+Bonding Agents: This treatment covers exposed roots, which are often the source of sensitivity, and protects them from things that can cause pain and sensitivity.

 Everyday Tips to Reduce Tooth Sensitivity